Joe R. Lansdale: Career

 Lansdale's novel titled Fender Lizards was published in November 2015 by Subterranean Press.
-In February 2016 two full-length novels Hell's Bounty was published Feb 27 also by Subterreanean Press and a new Hap and Leonard novel titled Honky Tonk Samurai was released Feb 2 by Mulholland Books.
+In February 2016 two full-length novels Hell's Bounty was published Feb 27 also by Subterranean Press and a new Hap and Leonard novel titled Honky Tonk Samurai was released Feb 2 by Mulholland Books.
 On January 31, 2017 Coco Butternut: A Hap and Leonard Novella was released by Subterranean Press and Rusty Puppy was released by Mulholland Books February 21, 2017.
 A new mosaic novel titled Blood and Lemonade was released on March 14, 2017.

 Lansdale and daughter Kasey started a new publishing company called Pandi Press to control the re-issue and publication of his older works.

 Lansdale book of essays and memoirs, Miracles Ain't What They Used To Be, was released by PM Press's Outspoken Author Series.
 His newest Hap and Leonard release is a novel titled Jackrabbit Smile and released March 27, 2018.
 He also, along with his daughter Kasey, released a collection of Dana Roberts mysteries titled Terror is Our Business: Dana Roberts' Casebook of Horrors, published in May 2018 by Cutting Block Books.
 In October 2018 a short story collection titled Driving to Geronimo's Grave and Other Stories has been published by Subterranean Press as a limited edition.
 His most recent novel is titled More Better Deals and was published by Mulholland Books.
 Its hardcover and Kindle releases were on July 21, 2020.
 Since then he released a novel Big Lizard co-written with his son Keith Lansdale released as a limited edition of 1500 hard-copies published by Short, Scary Tales Publications and is also available through Amazon Kindle.

 His novel is titled Moon Lake and was released by Mulholland Books on June 22, 2021.
 He released a book of poetry titled Apache Witch as a limited edition that sold out right away and a Nat Love novella, Radiant Apples, published by Subterranean Press.